Vizqui06/Amigo_Academy/documentation/AI_USAGE.md

 A similar thing happened with some of our .env.local variables to be able to run the project correctly.

+Finally some files such as
+"testMongoDB.js" and "seedComplete.js" were created on it's totality by AI with the sole purpose of working as a debugger to test the MongoDB Database, and if it was working propertly.

 FRONTEND

 AI Usage Report: Amigo's Academy Project